tomickristina/PA-Cancer-Immunotherapy-Transformer/README.md

 - Ensure the project is set as the root directory in your IDE.
 Otherwise, you may encounter path errors when running commands like %run path/to/other_notebook.ipynb.

 ### Run Data Pipeline
-- place the [plain_data](https://www.dropbox.com/scl/fo/ucke53zlkj9sau6qlg63q/ANL6-gCocJ5sj_zs0T59CVI?rlkey=ogbq0p0zedpef29fif1ihfs3u&st=n2e2x3d5&dl=0) folder in the data folder, where the README_PLAIN_DATA.md is located.
+- place the [plain_data](https://www.dropbox.com/scl/fo/u38u47xq4kf51zhds16mz/AImhPziSKkpz1HS7ORnuC1c?rlkey=3we4ggnd4qjntv4gu1dgibtma&e=1&st=lc52udh3&dl=0) folder in the data folder, where the README_PLAIN_DATA.md is located.
 - In order to execute the data pipeline, which harmonizes and splits data, then creates embeddings and PhysicoChemical properties, do the following:
   - Open data_pipeline.ipynb in the root folder
   - set the variable precision to `precision="allele"` or `precision="gene"`
-  - in some environments like [lightning.ai](https://lightning.ai/), the `pipeline_data = './data'` needs to have an absolute path instead of the relative.
   - Run the notebook with the newly created conda environment
   - The output is placed in the `./data` folder
   - The final split for beta paired datasets can be found under `./data/splitted_data/{precision}/ `